“…beautiful, eerie, uncomfortable, and all encompassing. ” – Scene Point Blank

-Invasion is the latest full-length from IIVII, an enigmatic, intergalactic solo project conjured by visual artist, multi-instrumentalist, and composer, Josh Graham.
+This Friday marks the final descent of Invasion, the captivating new full-length from IIVII, an enigmatic, intergalactic solo project conjured by visual artist, multi-instrumentalist, and composer Josh Graham.

 “Focusing on sonically engulfing and moody soundscapes, layered with a science-fiction edge, IIVII traverses genre and explores elements of drone, classical, ambient, electronica, and vaporwave.” – Echoes And Dust